ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 - A Helm repository is a collection of Helm charts that are made available for download and installation
 - Helm repositories serve as centralised locations where Helm charts can be stored, shared, and managed
 - Create a file called `metallb.yaml` in the `helm-repositories` directory and paste the following YAML
-- Choose an IP address on your private home network that does not fall inside your DHCP pool for MetalLB to use
+- Choose an IP address on your private home network that does not fall inside your DHCP pool for Metallb to use

 ```yaml
 ---